sagar2395/sagar2395/README.md

 - Microsoft Azure: Azure Fundamentals

 ## *What am I upto nowadays?*
-- Nowadays, I am working on Datastructures and Algorithm, you can check my work [here](https://github.com/sagar2395/Datastructures-Algorithms) related to Datastructures and Algorithms , where I am working on problem solving skills using *C#* programming language.
+- I have recently learned Go language and I have started contributing to Open source projects.
-- I am also learning terraform and practising on deploying infrastructure using this amazing technology by Hashicorp.
+- I am learning Cloud and Software Archictecture concepts to improve scalability, availability and resilience of an application.

 ## Here are my Github stats :